20 Dec Dry Well: Solutions for Low Area Drainage Problems

 A dry well is an underground storage system that will store water while waiting for that water to filtrate into the soil.

 How does it work?

-Picture the puddle that forms in that low spot in your yard, eventually that puddle filters into the ground and dries up.
-With a dry well system, the water that once puddled above ground drains into a rock filled chamber below ground.
-It’s this rock filled chamber that we refer to as a dry well.
-This keeps the lawn area above ground dry as a bone, since the water is now being held in the dry well below ground.
-No more soggy lawn or waiting for large puddles to dry out, the dry well holds that excess while it’s filtering into the soil below.
+Picture the puddle that forms in that low spot in your yard.
+Eventually that puddle filters into the ground and dries up.
+With a dry well system, the water that once puddled above ground instead drains into a rock-filled chamber below ground.
+It’s this rock-filled chamber that we refer to as a dry well.
+This keeps the lawn above ground dry as a bone, since the water is now being held in the dry well below ground.
+No more soggy lawn or waiting for large puddles to dry out; the dry well holds that excess while it’s filtering into the soil below.

 How big should the dry well be?

 The size of the dry well storage system depends on the amount of water being collected by the system and how quickly the soil surrounding the dry well is able to infiltrate water.
-For instance, sandy soils will drain water much more quickly than clay based soils.
-The size can be determined using math based on holding 1” of rain from the area that will be drained into the dry well.
-KG landscape will do the math to make sure the dry well is appropriately sized to meet the needs for each unique situation.
+For instance, sandy soils will drain water much more quickly than clay-based soils.
+The size can be determined by a formula based on how much area is needed to hold 1” of rain from the area that will be drained into the dry well.
+KG landscape will do the math to make sure the dry well is appropriately sized to meet the needs for each situation.
 It’s important to do the correct math rather than guess.
 Building too large of a dry well could be a waste of money and building one too small will not solve the problem.

 Can you see them in your lawn?

 Dry wells can be covered with lawn above, so you’d never know they were there.
 They can also be landscaped over with plants and flowers.
 The concept is not very different from a rain garden.
 The difference is there’s no requirement to dedicate the space above the dry well to a planting bed.
 Most customers prefer to keep the space above the dry well as usable lawn space.
 If you want some more information and step by step instructions, check out This Old House.